mtribble/Game-Dev-Group-Project/README.md

 	OverWorldItem.cs : Contains logic to allow item to be collected by player OverWorldPlayer.cs : Player movement, picks up items, will trigger battles signpost.cs : Causes dialog to appear when player touches boxCollider
-	PlayerManager: this is a singleton preserved between scenes that holds player stats and inventory can be accessed globaly through PlayerManager.Instance.
+	BattelManager: this is a singleton preserved between scenes that holds player and enemy stats and inventory can be accessed globaly through PlayerManager.Instance.

 how to create new item: